kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

   - STD: `/etc/apache2/conf.d/userdata/std/2_4/<user>/<domain>/lucee.conf`
   - Commands: `/scripts/rebuildhttpdconf` and `/scripts/restartsrv_httpd --graceful`
 - Non‑cPanel RHEL path remains a placeholder.

+- `configure-sites.sh` will warn if Apache `mod_headers` is not enabled, since the status page relies on the `X-Lucee-Upgrade` response header for HEAD polling.

 Important: Even with HTTP vhosts configured for upgrade mode, you should maintain a proper 80→443 redirect in normal operation to avoid exposure over HTTP.